mjdamgaard/UP-Web-Project/open_tech_cooperative.md

 * This profit is then distributed out to the source code contributors themselves, as well as potentially to any investors and founders who are still owed money.

-* The reward distribution is determined by the cooperative, and is supposed to reward the contributions based on how useful they are to the users as to best be able to attract more useful contributions in the future.
+* The reward distribution is determined by the cooperative, and is supposed to reward the contributions based on how useful they are to the users, as to best be able to attract more useful contributions in the future.

-* By choosing a cooperative model over a more conventional company model, the company can hope to thereby increase the segment of developers who want to contribute, as well as increase the user base and the general support of the users.
+* By choosing a cooperative model over a more conventional company model, the company can hope to thereby increase the segment of developers who want to contribute, as well as increase the user base and the general support from the users.

-* The company can utilize IOU tokens to help attract more investments, and also as a way to commit itself to paying the early developers for their contributions.
+* The company can utilize IOU tokens to help attract more investments, and also as a way to commit itself to paying the early developers for their contributions when it has the funds to do so.